 Wrapping Up

-In this Azure article, we discussed how to debug Azure Function locally using Visual Studio and Visual Studio Code.
-Thanks for the time to read this article !!!
+This Azure article discussed how to debug Azure Function locally using Visual Studio and Visual Studio Code.
+Thanks for taking the time to read this article !!!